Death of a true gentleman

 2012 – Future red Mohamed Salah featured for Egypt as they drew 1-1 with the Central African Republic in an Africa Cup of Nations play-off.

 Also on the move

 2018 – Left-back Jack Robinson joined Nottingham Forest from Queens Park Rangers on a free transfer.
-He scored twice in forty outings in his first campaign at the City Ground.
+He scored twice in 59 outings before moving on to Sheffield United in January 2020.

 2014 – Czech defender Jakub Sokolík signed for Yeovil Town, playing twelve senior games in his first campaign with the Glovers.
 He had joined the Academy in 2009.